 The second round, though, is much more frenzied because of the compressed time frame.
 Teams are selling and trading picks left and right, selections are coming in so quickly that sometimes it’s hard to keep your internal draft board completely in sync with what’s coming across on the league’s software.
 It can be very chaotic.

-Sometimes teams have traded their second-rounders before draft night, though.
+Sometimes teams have traded away their second-rounders before draft night, though.
 In that case, it can be relatively calm.
 Owners might leave after the first round, the interesting part of the night (from their perspective) concluded.

 After the draft the GM will hold a press conference and answer questions for the media.
 My first few drafts I wasn’t invited into the draft room during the draft — I watched on TV with other employees from a room down the hall.
 But when the GM left the room to do media (sometimes even before the last few picks of the draft) I was allowed to go in.
 Papers would be scattered everywhere, whiteboards marked up, empty soda cans and water bottles dotting the table — one could only imagine what it was like inside during the action.